SAP-samples/teched2022-IN280/exercises/ex2/ex20/readme.md

-# Understand the integration flow that might lead to a deployment exception
+# Exercise 2 - Understand the integration flow that might lead to a deployment exception

 We are using a very simple *Hallo World* integration flow for this exercise.
 The flow is leveraging ProcessDirect sender and receiver adapters that are typically used for  flow-to-flow between a standard SAP and a custom-specific integration flow.